 Complex Nature of Love

-It has been said that the poem expresses Donne’s negative, cynical attitude toward love and that his attitude towards womanhood is brutal and savage.
-However, Leishman is nearer the truth when he says that in this poem, as elsewhere, Donne is emphasising the complex nature of love – that love is both of the mind and the body, that it is both spiritual and physical.
+It has been said that ‘Love’s Alchemy’ expresses Donne’s negative, cynical attitude toward love and that his attitude towards womanhood is brutal and savage.
+However, Leishman is nearer the truth when he says that in this ‘Love’s Alchemy’, as elsewhere, Donne is emphasizing the complex nature of love – that love is both of the mind and the body, that it is both spiritual and physical.
 Only, reacting against the Platonic and Petrarchan ideals of love, he goes to the other extreme and seems to deny the very possibility of a union of minds.

 Mystery of Love

-The poet says in the poem that love cannot be a merely carnal relationship, for if it were so it would not be worthwhile for lovers to spend their wealth, their time and their energy for the sake of love, and suffer a loss of comfort and social respect.
+John Donne says in ‘Love’s Alchemy’ that love cannot be a merely carnal relationship, for if it were so it would not be worthwhile for lovers to spend their wealth, their time, and their energy for the sake of love, and suffer a loss of comfort and social respect.
 If love were merely physical, there would be no difference between a sensitive soul like the poet, and his mean and vulgar servant.
 In that case, even his servant can enjoy the pleasures of love, only if he is prepared to undergo the humiliating wedding ceremony.